umshere/RadioGarden/readme.md

 ### 🏗️ Project Structure

-The application follows a clean, modular architecture:
+The application follows a clean, modular architecture with **DRY principles** applied throughout:

 ```
 app/